 Penguin Addition to 20

-The matching game is perfect for kindergarten through 2nd grade because you can choose to focus on penguins 1-10 with younger students or use all 20 with children who were ready for a challenge.
+This penguin addition practice is perfect for kindergarten through 2nd grade because you can choose to focus on penguins 1-10 with younger students or use all 20 with children who are ready for a challenge.

-I decided to work on smaller sums this first round so I had kids lay out the penguins from 1 to 5.
+I decided to work on smaller sums this first round, so my kids laid out the penguins from 1 to 5.

-Grabbing one piece of winter clothing at a time, children solved the math problem and then placed it on the matching penguin:
+Grabbing one piece of winter clothing at a time, children solved the addition problem and then placed it on the matching penguin:

 4 + 1 = 5